AlenMandic/fullstack-blog-app/README.md

 - `React Router` was used to separate the website into relevant pages to enable link sharing and a better user experience

+- Full Pagination system implemented for the `Front Page` component/page.

 # Testing

 - Basic front end testing was started using `Jest`